 - Investigate failure at specific sites using physics of failure methods.

-- Provide colateral benefits to flight certification, prognostic & diagnositic implementation and support Reliability Modeling.
+- Provide collateral benefits to flight certification, prognostic & diagnostic implementation and support Reliability Modelling.

 - Can provide a technical basis for fleet maintenance decisions affecting deployed equipment.

-- Primarily utilize statistical models. (probability of failure per usage hour is predicted)
+- Primarily utilise statistical models. (probability of failure per usage hour is predicted)

 - 'Rear view mirror' historical information is used to predict future failures in similar equipment.